Prevention and Unrealistic Perfection Begin at Home

 We are the lucky ones.
 In a town of 16,000 residents, we have countless nonprofits, school and religious leaders, and professionals working tirelessly on youth issues.
 How do we lessen their stress, but make sure they get into the best college?
 How do we steer them away from smoking, vaping, alcohol, and all substance abuse?
 How can we give them more independence without fear that they will do the wrong thing?

 On a local level, the RyeACT Coalition, Rye YMCA, and Rye Youth Council are making a tremendous difference by keeping discussion frequent and probing, and by hosting community workshops and programs that reach both kids and parents.
 They seek to educate and spread awareness.
+One can go on numan to get the right kind of medicines they are looking for.

 With more than 75,000 deaths from drug overdose in the United States last year and a growing number of young people in drug treatment facilities, we asked a leader in prevention, Tina George, Student Assistance Program Coordinator at Caron Treatment Centers, for her perspective.
 For over 60 years, Caron has been helping people recover from addiction and rebuild their lives.